How to Block Acrylic Yarn: How to Block Crochet 5 Ways

 While steaming, you can gently manipulate the fabric if you have any bumps that need to be smoothed out, but do not rub or push on the fabric as you can stretch out your stitches where you don’t want them stretched out.
 Once your project seems to be damp all over, allow it to cool and dry completely to complete the blocking process.

 Pros of Steam Blocking: It will soften up scratchy yarn.
-You can “kill acrylic” by over-steaming and overheating it and add a wonderful drape to your project.
+You can “kill acrylic yarn” by over-steaming and overheating it and add a wonderful drape to your project.

 Cons of Steam Blocking: You may need to invest in an iron with a steam setting or a garment steamer.
 You can over-steam and kill the acrylic and cause your fabric to have too much drape for the project.
 You can also melt your yarn if you accidentally touch it with the iron.

-For wet blocking you’ll need a bowl or sink full of water and a towel or two to remove excess water from your piece.
+For wet blocking you’ll need a bowl big enough to hold water and your crochet project, or sink full of water and a couple towels to remove excess water from your piece.

 Begin by placing your fabric in the bowl of water.
 Don’t just dunk it in the water and call it good.
 You need to let it sit in the water for approximately 10 minutes so that it can really soak up the water and the yarn can relax.